Body Transformation – Introduction

 Deadlifts are an excellent exercise for body transformation because they target multiple muscle groups at once with minimal equipment.

-They are also a functional exercise, meaning they help you perform everyday activities more easily, like safely lifting an object from the floor.
+It’s also a functional exercise, meaning practicing the deadlift helps you perform everyday activities more easily, like safely lifting an object from the floor.

 Also, deadlifts are an excellent way to build and strengthen your often neglected posterior chain.